Joanna Harrington has taught law for twenty years.

 She regularly supervises J.D. students in directed research projects, including projects developed in collaboration with the non-profit sector.
 She also enjoys supervising lawyers in practice pursuing graduate studies, and has served as an external thesis supervisor for the University of Oxford's master’s program in international human rights law.

-Before joining the University of Alberta in 2004, she held academic appointments at the University of Nottingham and the University of Western Ontario.
+Before joining the University of Alberta in 2004, she held full-time academic appointments at the University of Nottingham and the University of Western Ontario.
 She has also held a number of visiting appointments, leading to teaching in Australia, China, Japan, Puerto Rico, and Suriname.
 In 2015, she taught a course on international dispute settlement for law students in Shanghai, having been selected by the Shanghai Municipal Education Commission as a visiting professor under the 'Recruitment Program of High-end Foreign Experts' run by the State Administration of Foreign Experts Affairs.